 After a failover occurs, the original primary might become a secondary node.

 It keeps its original port3 IP and internal cluster communication IP.
 All other interface ports are shut down as it becomes a worker node.
 Some functionality is turned off such as email alerts.
-If you want to reconfigure settings, such as the interface IP, you must do that through the CLI command or the primary node's Central Management page.
+If you want to reconfigure settings, such as the interface IP, you must do that through the CLI command or the primary's Central Management page.

 As the new primary takes over the port that client devices communicate with will switch to it.
 As the new primary needs time to start up all the services, clients may experience a temporary service interruption.